Inference in partially identified models with many moment inequalities using Lasso: Introduction

+As in any other Lasso problem, the validity of our method depends on the appropriate choice of the Lasso tuning parameter.
+One limitation of our approach is that the validity of our Lasso-based first step is shown for a tuning parameter choice that depends on unknown population moments (see Eq.\ \eqref{eq:LambdaConcrete}).
+This is not specific to our problem as it is a characteristic feature of much of the Lasso literature.
+To implement our Lasso-based first step in practice, we propose replacing population moments with their sample counterparts.
+Our simulations show that this choice delivers excellent results in simulations, in terms of both size control and power.
+However, we acknowledge that our current theoretical results do not take into account the sample variability of our empirical version of the tuning parameter.
+We consider that a rigorous handling of these issues is beyond the scope of this paper.

-Our contribution is to propose a new inference method based on the combination of two ideas.
-On the one hand, our test statistic and critical values are based on those proposed by \citetalias{chernozhukov/chetverikov/kato:2014c}.
-On the other hand, we propose a new first stage selection procedure based on the Lasso.
-The Lasso was first proposed in the seminal contribution by \cite{tibshirani:1996} as a regularization technique in the linear regression model.
-Since then, this method has found wide use as a dimension reduction technique in large dimensional models with strong theoretical underpinnings.\footnote{For excellent reviews of this method see, e.g., \cite{belloni/chernozhukov:2011}, \cite{buhlmann/vandegeer:2011}, \cite{fan/lv/qi:2011}, and \cite{hastie/tibshirani/wainwright:2015}.} It is precisely these powerful shrinkage properties that serve as motivation to consider the Lasso as a procedure to separate out and select binding moment inequalities from the non-binding ones.
-Our Lasso first step inequality selection can be combined with any of the second step inference procedures in \citetalias{chernozhukov/chetverikov/kato:2014c}: self-normalization, multiplier bootstrap, or empirical bootstrap.
+The Lasso was first proposed in the seminal contribution by \cite{tibshirani:1996} as a regularization technique in the linear regression model in which the number of regressors is allowed to exceed the sample size.
+Since then, this method has found wide use as a dimension reduction technique in large dimensional models with strong theoretical underpinnings.\footnote{For excellent reviews of this method see, e.g., \cite{belloni/chernozhukov:2011}, \cite{buhlmann/vandegeer:2011}, \cite{fan/lv/qi:2011}, and \cite{hastie/tibshirani/wainwright:2015}.} It is precisely these powerful shrinkage properties that serve as motivation to consider the Lasso as a procedure to separate out and select binding moment inequalities from the non-binding ones in a partially identified model with many moment (in)equalities.